Too many vaccines too soon?

 I think we must look at vaccines as a changing picture because nature responds to the impact of vaccines.
 We should never consider vaccines a fixed item that’s forever part of the medical landscape.
 An important example is the Hib vaccine.
 Which now has so little likelihood of happening as a disease that the vaccine damage frequency is at or higher than the likelihood of catching the Hib disease.
 The vaccine has shifted the structure of that germ enough that the germ is no longer the same aggressive germ that it was in the past.
 So should we still continue to give an unneeded vaccine?

 We also have to understand in this fluctuating scene that many things impact infectious disease, not just vaccines.
 The single most primary one was plumbing and the second, nutrition.

 We’re making things black and white that really have many many shades to them.
 We have to get past sound bites and look at a complex picture with more accuracy.
 It is unethical to not study unvaccinated versus vaccinated.
 No question about that.
 There are plenty of parents who would prefer not to vaccinate their children and those can be the first to volunteer to check epidemiologically the health of those voluntarily unvaccinated children and see how that is with voluntarily fully vaccinated children.

 The interesting thing about science—and human health—is that 30,000 people can have one point of view and one person can have another point of view.
-And that one person with the dissenting point of view can turn out to be the one who is right.
+And the one person with the dissenting point of view can be the one who’s right.

 As microbiologist Morten Laane points out, science is not a Democracy.